Arranged in conjunction with key healthcare professionals in the immunotherapy field.

 THERAKOSTM Photopheresis is contraindicated in:

-Patients possessing a specific history of a light sensitive disease.
+Patients possessing a specific history of a light sensitive disease

-Patients who cannot tolerate extracorporeal volume loss or who have white blood cell counts greater than 25,000 / mm3.
+Patients who cannot tolerate extracorporeal volume loss or who have white blood cell counts greater than 25,000 / mm3

-Patients who have coagulation disorders or who have previously had a splenectomy.
+Patients who have coagulation disorders or who have previously had a splenectomy

 Warnings and Precautions

 THERAKOSTM Photopheresis treatments should always be performed in locations where standard medical emergency equipment is available.
 Volume replacement fluids and/or volume expanders should be readily available throughout the procedure.
-Safety in children has not been established.

 Do not expose the device to a magnetic resonance (MR) environment.
 The device may present a risk of projectile injury, and thermal injury and burns may occur.
 The device may generate artifacts in the MR image, or may not function properly.